crf8472/libarcstk/BUILD.md

 ## Libarcs code in my ``$EDITOR``

-If you used to work with some features of what is called "deep language support" for C++, you may notice that libarcs comes with a top-level ``.clang`` file that points to a file ``compile_commands.json`` in the same directory that will only exist if you generate it.
+If you used to work with some features of what is called "deep language support" for C++, you may notice that libarcstk comes with a top-level ``.clang`` file that points to a file ``compile_commands.json`` in the same directory that will only exist if you generate it.
 Generate it by:

 	$ cd build
 	$ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..